fdaneby/fdaneby/README.md

 and started studying microbiology.
 As it turned out, I had much use of my programming skills in microbiology as the field of bioinformatics is really taking off.

 I have recently been creating scripts in Python, R and Perl to investigate bacterial DNA sequences.
 During my MSc project, I realized many bioinformatic tools and also script languages have caveats that need to be avoided.
-This has inspired me to explore the possibilites of writing my own modules/packages/addons.
+In some cases this has inspired me to explore the possibilites of writing my own modules/packages/addons, in other cases this has inspired me to drop interpreted script languages completely and move to C++ or C#.
+In any case, I aim to gather my scripts/programs here, though I'm currently unsure what this will lead to.

-I am currently working with Python, Perl and C#

-- 👋 Hi, I’m @fdaneby
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 fdaneby/fdaneby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.